datahub-project/datahub/docs/features/feature-guides/compliance-forms/complete-a-form.md

        alt="Final Bulk Verification"/>
 </p>

-### Switching Between Views
+### Switch Between Completion Modes

 You can easily toggle between the **Complete By Asset** and **Complete By Question** views as needed, ensuring flexibility while completing and verifying the Compliance Forms.

 ## Understanding Different Form Question Completion States

-When completing a Compliance Form, you may encounter various types of questions, each with unique completion states based on existing metadata or prior user responses.
-This section highlights these scenarios to help you understand how questions can be answered, confirmed, or updated during the process.
+When completing a Compliance Form, you may encounter various types of Questions, each with unique completion states based on existing metadata or prior responses from other Assignees.
+This section highlights examples of various completion states to help you understand how Questions can be answered, confirmed, or updated when completing a Form.

 **_1. What is the primary use case for this asset?_**